 A Probus group from Cheshire enjoyed a whirlwind tour of the Forest of Dean and Wye Valley.
 Starting at Chepstow, the group then travelled into the depths of the Forest, past notable places such as Dark Hill, Nagshead, Speech House, the Dean Heritage Centre, then on to Ross-on-Wye to browse and grab some lunch.
 The group then went on to Symonds Yat West for a boat trip starting from the grounds of St. Dubricius Church, with its magnicent 17th century tulip tree.
 The group was fortunate enough to see a hand ferry in operation, starting from the Saracens Head in Symonds Yat East, to the west side.
 After the boat trip, everyone enjoyed a lavish cream tea at the 16th century Old Court Hotel.
 To some on the trip, the highlight of the day was yet to come.
 The coach the the road along the River Wye and stopped at Tintern Abbey so that all could take a look at the magnificent ruin and take some memorable photos.

 The Forest of Dean is so much more than a glorious expanse of trees.
 This 20 mile tour reveals some of the Forest’s hidden secrets – royal, industrial, artistic, and natural.
 As we dodge the free-roaming sheep, we will pass the Verderers Court, nature reserves, former quarries, iron works, railways and coal mines and much more.
 In spring see the brilliant displays of bluebells and other wild flowers.
 In summer – see the trees in all their majesty.
 In autumn – see the amazing colours as the trees turn from green to red, bronze and gold and in the winter see the Forest stripped of its camouflage displaying the mighty oaks the like of which were used for Nelson’s fleet.
+We might even catch a glimpse of a wild boar!

 The late 18th century Romantics made the lower Wye Valley a sought after destination for distinguished visitors.
 While they travelled by boat, we travel by road to appreciate why the area is now designated as an Area of Outstanding Natural Beauty.
 Even though nature takes centre stage, with the dramatic rising cliffs and spectacular viewpoints, history always features as well.
 The medieval castles at Chepstow and Goodrich remind us that this was once disputed frontier land between England and Wales.
 The striking view of Tintern Abbey also speaks volumes about the past – it’s no wonder that Wordsworth composed some of his most memorable lines whilst visiting the area.
 This tour follows the route from Chepstow to Ross on Wye and includes a stop at the historic market town of Monmouth.